-The UP Asian Center will hold the research conference, “The Philippines and the Global South: Social, Economic, and Political Realities,” on 9 December 2019, 1-5 PM at the UP Asian Center, QC.
+The UP Asian Center will host a forum, “The Philippines and the Global South: Social, Economic, and Political Realities,” on 9 December 2019, 1:00 pm–5:00 pm, UP Asian Center, QC.
 The conference is free and open to the public.
-Seating a first-come, first served basis.
-Walk ins are welcome, but participants are encouraged to sign up.
+Seating is first-come, first served.
+Walk-ins are welcome, but participants are encouraged to sign up.

 Implications of China’s Belt and Road Initiative in the Philippines